jlsutherland/columbia-phd-startup/README.md

 # Setting up

+If you got this far, go ahead and close down the `Command Prompt` or `Terminal`.
+We will chat little more about how to use these command-line interfaces, but they are no longer necessary for the purposes of this tutorial.

 Take some time to read up on the tools you now have---links are provided above.
 Here are the first few things you want to do to configure and test drive your new setup.

 ## Update your TeX distribution
 On Windows, update MikTeX by going to all apps > miktex 2.9 > miktex update (admin), then follow the prompts to update your distribution.
 On Mac, search for TeX Live Utility and perform the update using TeX Live.

 This may take a while---it downloads several packages onto your computer to prepare LaTeX for use.

 ## Configure your R environment
 Boot up R Studio.
-Then, on the command line, run:
+Then, on the command line provided within R Studio, run:

 ``` R
 install.packages(c('knitr', 'rmarkdown'))